andreagiassi/microservice-rbac-user-management/README.md

 * Update an user account (basic user data, contacts, address)
 * Add or remove a role on an existing user account
 * Delete a user account
+* Define secured accounts that cannot be deleted but only modified

 #### Spring Boot Microservice
 The microservice code is based on Java 8 and the popular Spring Boot 2 framework.